Forsyth-Creations/website/lab-rules.md

 # TLDR

 The lab space is a great space to great some spectacular things.
 Let's not abuse it, and make sure no one else has to clean up after someone else's mess.
-The lab space should also be presentable for when special guests come over, such as Torc, Pratt Miller, Dream Lab, etc.
+The lab space should also be presentable for when special guests come over, such as Torc, Pratt Miller, Dreams Lab, etc.